Catherine’s studio will be open by appointment only on Saturday, May 1 & Sunday, May 2.

-My work draws from painters and painting traditions of the mid-20th century.
+My work draws from painters of the mid-20th century.
 Abstract Expressionism led me to a personal means of applying paint.
-The paintings of post-painterly abstractionists attract me because of their monumental quality and the degree to which they force viewers to challenge expectations of how a painting should look.
-I draw upon Milton Avery for his coherent compositions of simple shapes, awkward quality, and harmonious combinations of color.
-Avery’s quality of color is an ever-present voice in my mind.
-Richard Diebenkorn’s “New Mexico” paintings influence the way my paintings are layered, revealing an underlying structure in what would otherwise be untethered space.
-Some of my approach to painting grew out of making clay sculpture and my fascination with the innate qualities of clay.
-I used color (in the form of sprayed oxides) to accentuate shape and to reveal the clay’s inherent qualities.
-I valued the porous texture of clay in its raw and low-fired state.
-I relinquished control over my medium to a significant degree, which allowed a release of its energy to be captured in the work.
+The post-painterly abstractionists attract me because of the way they force viewers to challenge expectations.
+I draw upon Milton Avery’s compositions of simple shapes, awkwardness, and harmonious combinations.
+Avery’s quality of color is ever-present.
+Richard Diebenkorn’s “New Mexico” paintings influence the way my paintings are layered, revealing an underlying structure in untethered space.

 The outcome of drawing upon these artists––along with something all my own––are paintings that focus on the potency of color; provide surprise in an environment of equilibrium; and engross the viewer who notices the subtle nuances that inhabit the field.
 Drawing Avery, some works provide an overall sensation of awkwardness while others offer an overall sensation of composure but are built with elements that, individually, are awkward.